qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_resources.rst

 Using qooxdoo icons with widgets
 ================================

-If you want to use some of the icons as resources that are part of the icon themes that come with qooxdoo, there are the following three ways to do so:
+If you want to use some of the icons as resources that are part of the icon themes that come with qooxdoo, there are the following ways to do so:

+(#) Use the explicit resource ID of the icons from the `qx` namespace.
+    The icons are then taken from the framework resource folder, and contain the icons' theme name explicitly.
+(#) Use a macro to get the icons from the current theme.
+This would
+    allow for a later change of icon themes at the config file level, without the need to adjust any resource IDs in your application code.
+    The :ref:`Generator documentation
+    <pages/tool/generator/generator_config_articles#asset-let_key>`
+    explains how to declare these macros.
-(1) Copy the icons you are interested in from the original location in the qooxdoo framework to the local resource folder of your application.
-You are now independent of the qooxdoo icon theme folders and can manage these icons as you would any other custom images.
+(#) Copy the icons you are interested in from the original location in
+    the %{qooxdoo} framework to the local resource folder of your application.
+You are now independent of the qooxdoo icon theme folders and can manage these icons as you would with any other custom images.
-(2) Use a fully-qualified path that points to the qooxdoo resource folder.
-This solution would contain the icon theme's name explicitly.
-(3) Use a macro to get the icons from the current theme.
-This would allow for a later change of icon themes at the config file level, without the need to adjust any resource URIs in your application code.
-The :ref:`Generator documentation <pages/tool/generator/generator_config_articles#asset-let_key>` explains how to declare these macros.

 ::

     /*
-    #asset(myapp/icons/16/utilities-dictionary.png)
     #asset(qx/icon/Oxygen/16/apps/utilities-dictionary.png)
     #asset(qx/icon/${qx.icontheme}/16/apps/utilities-dictionary.png)
+    #asset(myapp/icons/16/utilities-dictionary.png)
     */

     ...

-    var button1 = new qx.ui.form.Button("First Button", "myapp/icons/16/utilities-dictionary.png");
+    var button1 = new qx.ui.form.Button("First Button",
+           "qx/icon/Oxygen/16/apps/utilities-dictionary.png");
-    var button2 = new qx.ui.form.Button("Second Button", "qx/icon/Oxygen/16/apps/utilities-dictionary.png");
+    var button2 = new qx.ui.form.Button("Second Button",
+           "icon/16/apps/utilities-dictionary.png");
-    var button3 = new qx.ui.form.Button("Third Button", "icon/16/apps/utilities-dictionary.png");
+    var button3 = new qx.ui.form.Button("Third Button",
+           "myapp/icons/16/utilities-dictionary.png");

+(The constructor call for `button2` also relies on a resource alias to hide the current icon theme).

-When you use the third method above and you do not use the *Modern* theme, you must edit ``config.json`` in order to have the :ref:`meta theme <pages/ui_theming#meta_theme>`'s icons and the explicitly given icon theme in sync.
-Here we want to use the *Classic* theme which requires the *Oxygen* icon theme configured also:
+When you use the asset macro variant the used theme and the used icon theme need to be in sync.
+The default icon set for most themes is *Tango*, but if you want to use the *Classic* theme make sure that icons from the *Oxygen* icon theme are used.
+You can achieve this by editing your `config.json` like this:

 ::